squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Tactic arguments
 ----------------

-Tactics that apply to judgement whose goal is an equivalence may take a natural number as argument to identify one item in the equivalence.
+Tactics that apply to judgements whose conclusion is an equivalence may take a natural number as argument to identify one item in the equivalence.
 This is represented using the :token:`position` token.

 .. prodn::
   position ::= @natural

-Many tactics expecting a term support term :gdef:`patterns<pattern>`, which are underspecified term that can includ term holes :g:`_`.
+Many tactics expecting a term support term :gdef:`patterns<pattern>`, which are underspecified terms that can include term holes :g:`_`.
 Often-times, the tactic will match the pattern against sub-terms of the goal until it manages to infer values for the term holes.